 Complexities present in predator-prey relationships may confound the ability to detect significant relationships in retrospective analyses such as ours.
 The degree of overlap between predator and prey may vary interannually, as both populations respond to interactions between dynamic environmental conditions and their respective environmental tolerances, with this reflected in predatory pressure experienced by the prey species (Ciannelli & Bailey 2005, Spencer 2008).
 If non-specialist predators experience a glut of prey items of various species, feeding pressure on a particular species might be reduced due to prey switching as predators optimize their foraging success (Krivan 1996).
 In addition, predator-prey relationships can be mediated through indirect effects by the presence of another predator (Siddon & Witman 2004), thus altering the observed functional response.
 Consequently, absence of an apparent predatory effect here should not be considered as conclusive evidence of a lack of a groundfish predation effect on recruitment strength of juvenile Tanner crab.

 Contrary to previous studies (Rosenkranz et al. 2001), the results from this project do not offer strong support for the hypothesis of an effect by mean-bottom temperature on juvenile survival and recruitment.
 Conversely, our findings for sea surface temperature were generally in accordance with prior studies, which were at best inconclusive once temporal autocorrelation was accounted for (Rosenkranz 1998).
 If these results for SST are valid, then they suggest that any link between SST and crab recruitment is weak, or nuanced and confounded by other variables.
 As an example, it may be that while increased temperatures improve feeding conditions and growth for larval crab, they may offset this by also improving growth and feeding conditions for planktonic predators (e.g. Conway & Williams 1986).
-As a consequence of these poor results, temperature-related effects may not be the best explanation for the observed relationships between the AO and PDO.
-An alternative, for at least the summer PDO, is that as it is associated with the Aleutian Low, it is indicative of atmospheric circulation patterns which may themselves influence surface currents, and thus potentially, larval advection patterns (Bond & Harrison 2000).
-Thus, an additional explanation for the results of this study is that wind patterns associated with the positive phase of the summer PDO influence larval transport and retention.
+As a consequence of these poor results, temperature-related effects may not be the best explanation for the observed relationship with the PDO.
+Alternatively, because the PDO, is associated with the Aleutian Low, it is indicative of atmospheric circulation patterns which may themselves influence surface currents, and thus potentially, larval advection patterns (Bond & Harrison 2000).
+Thus, an additional explanation for the results of this study is that wind patterns associated with the positive phase of the summer PDO influence larval transport and retention in a manner that we did not detect with the wind-based variables we employed.

 Our research faced several complications related to our juvenile crab data.
 First, there is uncertainty in determining age of the crabs, as all hard structures that might be used for age determination are lost during molting.
 Due to variability in growth, it is also not possible to accurately infer individual ages based on carapace width.
 We judged that a majority of crab in the 30-50 mm CW size range would be age 3 yr based on size-at-age data for the Kodiak area in the northern Gulf of Alaska (Donaldson et al. 1981), coupled to recognition that colder temperatures are likely to be less favorable for growth in the EBS compared to the Gulf of Alaska.
 Finally, the survey sampling gear is size-selective for adult and subadult crab; younger, smaller crabs are not fully represented in the catch (Somerton & Otto 1999).
 Differences between the magnitudes of our juvenile and subsequent adult estimates were however consistent with current estimates of natural mortality (M = 0.23), while juvenile crab abundance exhibited trends similar to those experienced by the adult population 2-4 yr. later.
 Therefore, we feel that our juvenile abundance estimates are reasonable.